NordicESMhub/BCC2020-Climate/training.md

 - where you can ask questions (always at the bottom of the document) that I or any of you can answer.

 ## Getting help
-- Use the "Get help table", ask others at your table
+- Use the chat in remo, ask others at your table

 ## Break